olahtibi/ragesoccer/docs/ai-system.md

 # AI System

-This document describes the current AI architecture and the steps for extending it.
-The game uses plain browser-loaded JavaScript, so all AI constructors and helpers are global and must be loaded in dependency order from `game.html` and `tests/helpers.js`.
+This document describes the AI layers and the steps for extending them.
+Read [Architecture](architecture.md) first for ownership rules, match flow, restart strategies, and frame ordering.
+The game uses plain browser-loaded JavaScript, so constructors and helpers must be loaded in dependency order from `game.html` and `tests/helpers.js`.

 ## Runtime Flow

-AI updates are driven once per frame from `src/core/game.js` when no cutscene is active:
+AI updates are driven from `Game.update()` whenever `MatchFlow` selects full

-1. `renderNewFrame()` calls `window.game.updateAi()`.
-2. `Game.updateAi()` delegates to `Stadium.updateAi()`.
-3. `Stadium.updateAi()` updates each `Team`.
-4. `Team.updateAi()` delegates to `TeamAi.update()`.
+simulation:

+1. `Game.updateAi()` asks `HumanController` to select the controlled player.
+2. `Game` updates each explicitly constructed `TeamAi` with restart context and movement permission.
-5. `TeamAi` chooses a team state, assigns one command per player, then calls `IndividualAi.update(context)`.
+3. `TeamAi` chooses a team state, assigns one command per player, and calls `IndividualAi.update(context)`.
-6. `IndividualAi` dispatches to the active command object.
+4. `IndividualAi` dispatches to the active command object.
+5. `HumanController` applies human velocity after AI has made its assignments.
+6. Physics advances the world.

-The frame then applies human input and physics.
-This order matters: team AI selects the controlled home player before input code writes human velocity.
+This order matters: team AI marks the selected home player as `inactive` and zeros AI velocity before human control applies the final velocity.

-If `Game.cutscene.isActive()` is true, `renderNewFrame()` skips team AI and human input. `src/core/cutscene.js` owns player movement from explicit target positions, locks the ball at the restart position, and lets physics animate player movement while skipping ball contact and ball movement.
-The cutscene module does not depend on AI commands or formation semantics.
+During restart positioning, `MatchFlow` selects player-only simulation.
+The cutscene moves players toward explicit targets and locks the ball while AI, human input, and ball physics remain inactive.
+The restart strategy creates the scene; the cutscene does not understand formation or restart semantics.

 ## Team AI